Janja Garnbret: Outdoor rock climbing

 In 2015, Garnbret onsighted Avatar, an graded sport climbing route in Pandora, Croatia.
-The same year, she successfully climbed her first graded route by redpointing Miza za šest at Kotečnik in her home country of Slovenia.
+The same year, she climbed her first graded route by redpointing Miza za šest at Kotečnik in her home country of Slovenia.

 In 2016, she flashed La Fabelita in Santa Linya, an graded sport climbing route.
 She was given route beta by her countrywoman Mina Markovič, and climbed the route in less than 15 minutes.

-In 2017, she went a step further and clipped the anchor of her first graded sport route, Seleccio Natural, in Santa Linya, Spain.
-Just a few days later, she climbed her second 9a graded route, La Fabela pa la Enmienda, also in Santa Linya.
+In 2017, she climbed two graded sport routes, Seleccio Natural and La Fabela pa la Enmienda over a couple of days in Santa Linya, Spain, her first of the grade.

-In November 2021, she onsighted Fish Eye in Oliana, Spain, which was the world's first-ever female onsight of a consensus graded sport route in history.
+In November 2021, she onsighted Fish Eye in Oliana, Spain, which was the first female onsight of a consensus graded sport route.